 It's usually excitement, curiosity, or absolute enthusiasm.
 Even people who haven't interacted with one before are generally very interested to come and see them and learn more, and even more hesitant people end up cuddling at least one once they meet them.
 On the odd occasion, I'll speak to someone who hates the idea of them, but it's rare.

 What’s it like to have snakes in an urban area?

-Crayford is a small suburban town right near the Dartford Crossing.
-I don't have a garden so I don't get to exercise them outside as much as I'd like to, but on warm days I can take one or two across to the park opposite my house for a stretch in the sunshine.
+Crayford [a town in south-east London] is a small suburban town right near the Dartford Crossing.
+I don't have a backyard so I don't get to take them outside as much as I'd like to, but on warm days I can take one or two across to the park opposite of my house so they can stretch in the sunshine.
 Otherwise, I don't think it makes too much of a difference where you live really, although being in a city makes finding a decent reptile vet a lot easier.

 Do your snakes all have different quirks?
 Tell us about a few of them.